gravitational/teleport/docs/2.7/admin-guide.md

   storage:
     type: dynamodb
     region: eu-west-1
-    table_name: teleport.state

     # Authentication settings are optional (see below)
     access_key: BKZA3H2LOKJ1QJ3YF21A
     secret_key: Oc20333k293SKwzraT3ah3Rv1G3/97POQb3eGziSZ

-    # Audit log configuration
-    audit_table_name: teleport.events
+    # This setting configures Teleport to send the audit events in two places: in a DynamoDB table
+    # and also keep a copy on a local filesystem.
+    audit_events_uri:  [file:///var/lib/teleport/audit/events, dynamo://table_name]
+    # This setting configures Teleport to save the recorded sessions in an S3 bucket:
     audit_sessions_uri: s3://example.com/teleport.events
 ```

 * Replace `region` and `table_name` with your own settings.
 Teleport will
   create the table automatically.
-* The AWS authentication setting below can be omitted if the machine itself is
+* The AWS authentication setting above can be omitted if the machine itself is
   running on an EC2 instance with an IAM role.
 * Audit log settings above are optional.
 If specified, Teleport will store the
   audit log in DyamoDB and the session recordings **must** be stored in an S3